linode/docs/docs/guides/development/version-control/backing-up-gitlab-on-object-storage/index.md

 ## Configuring Gitlab For Object Storage Backups

-In order to configure gitlab on Linode's Object Storage, the Gitlab instance must first be [Accessed Directly Over SSH](/docs/guides/getting-started/#connect-to-your-linode-via-ssh).
+In order to configure Gitlab on Linode's Object Storage, the Gitlab instance must first be [Accessed Directly Over SSH](/docs/guides/getting-started/#connect-to-your-linode-via-ssh).
+To do this, enter the following command, replacing your the username and IP address with the username and IP address of your unique Linode:

     ssh username@198.51.100.4